Ben Simmons: 2019–20 season: First All-NBA and All-Defensive selections

 On 15 July 2019, the 76ers and Simmons agreed to a $170 million, five-year contract extension.
 On 23 October 2019, in the 2019–20 NBA season opener against divisional rivals the Boston Celtics, Simmons scored 24 points on 68 percent shooting and recorded nine assists and eight rebounds in a 107–93 win.
 On 22 November, Simmons recorded his first triple-double of the season and his 24th of his career after recording 10 points, 10 rebounds, and 13 assists in a 115–104 win over the San Antonio Spurs.
 On 7 December, Simmons scored a career-high 34 points, while making 12 out of 14 shots, in a 141–94 win over the Cleveland Cavaliers, which included his second NBA career three-pointer.
 On 23 December, Simmons recorded yet another triple-double, this time completing the feat while recording a career high 17 assists, in a win over the Detroit Pistons.

+By this time, Coach Brett Brown was publicly pushing Simmons to develop his shot.
+“This is what I want,” Brown told reporters in December.
+“You can pass it along to his agent, his family and friends: I want a 3-point shot a game, minimum.
+The pull-up 2s...I'm fine with whatever is open.
+But I'm interested in the 3-point shot.”
+But as the season progressed, Simmons did not follow through on Brown’s shooting demands.
+"I told Ben, 'If you aren't willing to shoot, then do I just bench you?
+Because I can do that,'" Brown later said.

 On 20 January 2020, Simmons scored 34 points and recorded 12 assists and 12 rebounds in a 117–111 win over the Brooklyn Nets.
 On 30 January, it was announced Simmons had been awarded with his second All-Star appearance.
 Simmons was drafted by Team LeBron and went on to score 17 points, 5 assists, and 6 rebounds in a Team LeBron win.
 In a 22 February game against the Milwaukee Bucks, Simmons left the game in the first quarter with an apparent lower back injury.
 It was revealed Simmons had a nerve impingement in his lower back; the team listed him as "out for an extended period of time".
 Simmons was sidelined until the NBA returned after pausing play due to the COVID-19 pandemic.
 Simmons returned to play on 1 August 2020 during the NBA Bubble where he scored 19 points along with 13 rebounds and 4 assists in a loss to the Indiana Pacers.
 Simmons sat out the playoffs due to a knee injury, and the 76ers were eliminated 4–0 by the Boston Celtics.

 At the end of the season, Simmons was the 2020 NBA steals leader, and was named to the All-NBA Third Team and the NBA All-Defensive First team.